 At the end of this final game, a little tinkering mechanism deep inside my brain held onto the hope that I would feel invited back.
 Instead, one of the players, a woman with glasses and a dark/grey banded hairdo, kind of skunk-like, strode over and said, “You know, there’s a beginner group over at XYZ Recreation Center, and maybe you should go there.”
 I was so nauseated and deflated at the same time by this remark that I retorted “Okay, thank you,” with a strong emphasis on the OKAY.
-I left and never came back.
+I left and never went back.

 What is going on?
 I finally succumbed to the fact that I had to do something that I, and perhaps many other people, don’t want to do.
 I had to surrender to the experience.
 This was not the right group, right time, or right place.
-I wanted to hold onto pickleball like a mouse holds onto its cheese, or a pickleball freak his racquet!
+I wanted to hold onto pickleball like a mouse holds onto its cheese - or a pickleball freak his racquet!

-And, I felt unseen, unacknowledged.
+And I felt unseen, unacknowledged.
 That was very hard.
 I spent some time in introspection, wondering what I had done, or not done, to warrant being excluded.
 I felt that this group really had no idea at all of what I was feeling, or how I was feeling left out.
 How callous and insensitive people can be at times.

 To this day, I am really not sure.
-I don’t ever achieve a high performance status in any sport I try.
+I don’t ever achieve a high-performance status in any sport I try.
 But perhaps if I returned and practiced more regularly, I could improve.
 I really do like running and hitting a ball.
 But a nagging part of me still recalls feeling unlikable and uninvited.

 If you feel left out, and we all do at one time or another, I hope you can read this and be amused.
 The experiences of childhood must eventually be left behind, and I am glad that I have a light and sound teacher that guides me in this direction.
 It is very hard to mature in this life.
 We grow up a bit, but often get arrested or derailed along the way in our development, due to karma, childhood trauma, and experiences that sour our viewpoint.

-Knowing that we are made of more than just our emotions and a mind is a help that is vastly underrated.
+Knowing that we are made of more than just our emotions and a mind is a skill that is vastly underrated.
 I had to learn to trust my own gut instincts, remove myself from toxic situations and negative or disrespectful people, and simply move on.